DolphDev/siren/README.md

     alert.get_summary(5) # Five is the limit I have decided to use.

-Limit must be larger than 0.
-(If its 0 it defaults to None, which means you have **no limit**).
-If limit goes over the actual amount of warnings, it just returns all of the warnings.
 Returns the summaries of the warnings.

 #### get_cap()

-`alert.get_cap()` - accepts 1 argument, an Integer representing a limit how on much of the data you want to parse.
+`alert.get_cap(5)` - accepts 1 argument, an Integer representing a limit how on much of the data you want to parse.
 Returns the id of the warnings.
 Cap fee

 Example

     alert.get_cap(5) # Five is the limit I have decided to use.

-Limit must be larger than 0.
-(If its 0 it defaults to None, which means you have **no limit**).
-If limit goes over the actual amount of warnings, it just returns all of the warnings.
-Cap returns most of the info about the warning.
+Cap returns most of the data about the warning.

+###### Note:

+5 is arbitrary example.
+It can be any int above 0.

 #Old Documentation

-These methods still work, but they are older and now wraped around the Alert Method.
-It still may be used if you want more flexible use of the data
+These methods still work, but they are older and now wraped around the Alert Method. they still may be used if you want more flexible use of the data

 Create `NWS.request.nws()` instance.